1996 Summer Olympics closing ceremony: Sydney 2000

 Before Samaranch declared the games officially closed, R&B singer Stevie Wonder sang a cover of John Lennon's "Imagine" in memory of the victims of the Centennial Olympic Park bombing.

-This part of the program culminated in the "Antwerp Ceremony" (so called because this act started at the 1920 Summer Olympics in Antwerp and consisted on the transfer of the Olympic Flag, from the mayor of Atlanta, Bill Campbell, to Samaranch, and then to the mayor of Sydney, Frank Sartor.
+This part of the program culminated in the "Antwerp Ceremony" (so called because this act started at the 1920 Summer Olympics in Antwerp) which consisted of the transfer of the Olympic Flag, from the mayor of Atlanta, Bill Campbell, to Samaranch, and then to the mayor of Sydney, Frank Sartor.
 Immediately succeeding the transition, an eight-minute elaborate act called "One Day in Sydney" was presented to introduce the next host city (Sydney) to the world started.
 It featured music of the composers Carl Vine and David Page, as well as dance members from the indigenous dance company Bangarra Dance Theatre (including the young Kirk Page) and members of the Australian Olympic Team.
 This segment was directed by Stephen Page and Ric Birch, and recorded songs by Christine Anu, Djakapurra Munyarrun, Mathew Doyle, and Leroy Cummings were played.
 The Sydney handover act was called "A Day in the Life of Sydney", and featured representations of aboriginal and australiana cultures, along with flora and fauna endemic to the Australian state of New South Wales, such as the Waratah and sulphur-crested cockatoo.
 Four inflated balloons arose to form the shape of the Sydney Opera House to present the then Sydney 2000 logo, while members of the Australian Olympic Team and local volunteers held up blue Olympic banners around the prop to form a simulation of the Olympic Rings at waters of the Sydney Harbour as clues of what would happen in 4 years.